-Uphold Confidentiality
+Uphold confidentiality

 Please uphold the confidentiality of students with disabilities by discussing their accommodations in a private setting.
 The University is mandated to uphold disability confidentially laws.
 Our staff is not permitted to discuss the student's specific diagnosis with faculty; however, we can consult regarding needed accommodations.
-It is suggested that faculty place focus on the accommodations when speaking to the student regarding their disability related needs.
+It is suggested that faculty place focus on the accommodations vs the disability type when speaking to the student regarding their disability -related needs.

-• Assist students with note-taker recruitment when requested.
+Assist students with note taker recruitment when requested

-As specified on their Faculty Notification Letter, some students are eligible to receive note-taker services.
-Note-takers are students enrolled in the class, and will be paid a stipend for providing a copy of their notes.
-Often, faculty assistance is needed to secure a suitable notetaker from the class.
-When requested, please assist with this process by recommending a competent student or by making the following announcement: "Disability Resource Programs and I are seeking a student note-taker for this course.
-Notepaper and a brief training will be provided.
-Upon completion of the semester, the student will receive \$15/ unit and may include the experience on future job applications.
-Please see me after the class for further information."
+As specified on their Faculty Notification Letter, some students are eligible to receive note taking services.
+Note takers are students already enrolled in the class, and are paid a stipend (\$100 per course / \$50 per lab) for providing a copy of their notes to the Educational Access Center, BT 1541.
+DRP staff will make the initial attempt to secure a note taker for your course.
+However, if DRP is unable to secure a note taker within two weeks of the date of request, we will contact faculty for assistance to secure a suitable note taker from the class.

+When requested, please assist with this process by recommending a competent student or by making the following announcement in class: "Disability Resource Programs and I are seeking a paid note taker for this class.
+Upon completion of the semester, note takers will receive a stipend of \$100.00 per course (\$50.00 per lab) and may include their experience on future job applications.
+For those interested, please contact Disability Resource Programs at 805 437-3331 or by going to Bell Tower 1541".

+Note taking accommodations are also assessed by individual course format.
+Please contact Disability Resource Programs 805 437-3337 if you provide students with lecture notes, or if course is activity based.